-However, the American Alsatian is also a dog that has been specifically bred to keep the good looks of more wolf-like dog breeds, but also be laid back and calm in the modern world.
+However, the American Alsatian is also a dog that has been specifically bred to keep the good looks of more wolf-like dog breeds but also be laid back and calm in the modern world.

-Likewise, this dog is at home both in the centre of the city as much as the wide-open country, provided he or she has lots of time to stretch his or her legs on exciting walks that pique their curiosity.
+Likewise, this dog is at home both in the center of the city as much as the wide-open country, provided he or she has lots of time to stretch his or her legs on exciting walks that pique their curiosity.

 This breed of dog is suitable for couples, small and close-knit families, or even individuals looking for a loyal companion.